ts-api-spec/typematic/packages/arktype/README.md

-# Typematic - Effect
+# Typematic - Arktype

-Effect plugin for Typematic
+Arktype plugin for Typematic
-Allows to use `@effect/schema` as a validation library for Typematic
+Allows to use `Arktype` as a validation library for Typematic